SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 ### Changing a setting

-A detailed list of settings and their explanations is available in the `DefaultSettings.php`.
+A detailed list of settings and their explanations is available in the `includes/DefaultSettings.php`.
 Please make sure that after changing any setting, `php rebuildElasticIndex.php --update-settings` is executed.

 When modifying a particular setting, use an appropriate key to change the value of a parameter otherwise it is possible that the entire configuration is replaced.